RoboJackets/apiary/docs/members/access-overrides.rst

 Once you have completed all required tasks, click :guilabel:`Request Access` on the :guilabel:`New Member Access` card.

-If you run into any issues, please ask in :slack:`it-helpdesk`.
+If you run into any issues, ask in :slack:`it-helpdesk`.

 .. note::
    If you aren't eligible for a self-service access override, the card won't appear on your dashboard.
-Please ask in :slack:`it-helpdesk` for a manual override.
+   Ask in :slack:`it-helpdesk` for a manual override.